Buying a 2017 Honda CR-V, and saving $1750 off of MSRP.

-I do recommend buying at Excel Honda (montreal) but would like to mention that they are very though at negociation.
+I do recommend buying at Excel Honda (Montreal) but would like to mention that they are very tough at negociating.
 We did not get the price we wanted, but the price was fair.
 Doing it again, I would have used a different strategy:

 1. Set the price you want to pay.